Citrullin/documentation/iota-sbc/0.1/how-to-guides/setup-fullnode.md

 # Setting up an IOTA full-node on an SBC (Single-board computer)

 #### Warning:
 Ths guide uses cIRI.
 CIRI is still under development.
-Do not except a stable full-node at the moment.
+Do not except a stable full-node.
 You should not use cIRI in production!

 This guide describes how to setup a full-node on a small SBC.
 Since SBCs usually have restricted resources,